 These definitions are mostly (though not entirely) consistent with each other.
-They do share a common emphasis on the … “Longest”… “Sequence” … with “lowest total float” AND day-for-day cascading of delay from any critical-path task directly to the project’s completion.
+They do share a common emphasis on the … “Longest”… “Sequence” … with “lowest total float” AND direct transmission of delay from any critical-path task directly to the project’s completion.
 Obviously, the reliance on Total Float makes them incompatible with any project schedule that incorporates multiple calendars, late constraints, or resource leveling.

 (Slide 97) “Critical Task: Some tasks possess no float…they are known as critical tasks.

 ~Any delay to a critical task on the critical path will cause a delay to the project’s end date.”